Schomberg House

 Schomberg House at 80–82 Pall Mall is a prominent house on the south side of Pall Mall in central London which has a colourful history.
-Only the street facade survives today.
+Only the street façade survives today.

+History

 It was built for the 3rd Duke of Schomberg, a Huguenot general in the service of the British Crown.
 It was adapted from Portland House, which in turn had been created by the Countess of Portland by converting two houses into a single residence.
 Work began in 1694, the year after the duke inherited his title.